Sales taxes in the United States: Tax audits

-All states imposing sales taxes examine sales and use tax returns of many taxpayers each year.
-Upon such audit, the state may propose adjustment of the amount of tax due.
+All states that impose sales taxes examine the sales and use tax returns of many taxpayers each year.
+Upon such audit, the state may propose an adjustment of the amount of tax due.
 Taxpayers have certain rights of appeal, which vary by jurisdiction.
-Some states require payment of tax prior to judicial appeal, and some states consider payment of tax an admission of the tax liability.
+Some states require payment of tax before a judicial appeal, and some consider payment of tax an admission of tax liability.

+History

+Prior to the coming of World War I in the summer of 1914, only two countries, Mexico and the Philippines, made use of a general sales tax for national finance.
+Excise tax — a transaction tax on the sale of specific items — was broadly used, however, and the idea of a general sales tax was neither unknown nor obscure to political decision-makers in the United States.

+Indeed, in 1921 there was a concerted effort to implement a 1% national sales tax in the United States by attaching it to the 1921 national revenue bill and 1922 legislation providing for a soldiers' bonus.
+Although the proposals for a national sales tax were defeated by an alliance of farmer and labor interests, the state of West Virginia implemented a 1% sales tax of its own in that same year, using the revenue so generated as a replacement for a corporate income tax.
+Improving economic conditions throughout that decade of the 1920s would leave West Virginia's use of a sales tax unique among the 48 American states.

+In October 1929, the global economic crisis struck the United States.
+As unemployment skyrocketed, income tax revenue plummeted and defaults on property taxes spiked.
+Meanwhile, calls for state spending on relief measures for the indigent and the unemployed expanded beyond the states' capabilities.
+Georgia's early adoption of a sales tax in 1929 was followed by a wave of sales tax adoptions, spurred on by the deep financial crisis.
+In 1933, 11 more states, including New York, Illinois, California, and Michigan, adopted sales taxes.

 Constitutional limitations

 Under two now-overturned Supreme Court decisions, Quill Corp. v.
 North Dakota (1992) and National Bellas Hess v.
 Illinois (1967), states were not allowed to charge sales tax on sellers who did not have a physical presence or "nexus" in the state, such as companies doing mail order, online shopping, and home shopping by phone.
-Some states do attempt to charge consumers an identical per-transaction use tax instead, but compliance is relatively low due to the difficulty of enforcement.
+Some states do attempt to charge consumers an identical per-transaction use tax, but compliance is relatively low due to enforcement difficulties.
 The June 2018 decision South Dakota v.
 Wayfair reversed this interpretation of the Commerce Clause, allowing states to collect sales tax from out-of-state merchants when the consumer is in the state.

 Several state constitutions impose limitations on sales tax.
 These limitations restrict or prohibit the taxing of certain items, such as food.